 Tips

 - Grind the spices to a coarse powder.
-If ground too fine, the spices powder tends to seep through in the tea even after straining.
+If grind too fine, the spice powder tends to seep through in the tea even after straining.

-- I highly recommend toasting the spices before grinding as it intensifies the aromatic flavour of the spices.
+- I highly recommend toasting the spices before grinding as it intensifies the aromatic flavor of the spices.

 - Store in an airtight container only.
 It keeps the tea masala fresh and fragrant for a longer time.